Ukraine, Russia hold new talks aimed at ending the fighting - NewsBreak

 It was unclear where the Russian troops went, under what circumstances they fled and whether the town will remain free of them.

 Ukraine, meanwhile, said it would try to evacuate civilians from three southern cities on Tuesday.
 Deputy Prime Minister Iryna Vereshchuk said humanitarian corridors would run from heavily bombed Mariupol as well as Enerhodar and Melitopol.
-The latter two cities are under Russian control, but Vereshchuk didn’t say whether Moscow had agreed to the corridors.
+The latter two cities are under Russian control, but Vereshchuk didn’t address to what extent Moscow had agreed to the corridors, except for saying 880 people fled Mariupol a day earlier without an agreement in place.

+— The head of the United Nations’ nuclear watchdog arrived in Ukraine to try to ensure the safety of the country’s nuclear facilities.
+Russian forces have taken control of the decommissioned Chernobyl plant, site in 1986 of the world’s worst nuclear accident, and of the active Zaporizhzhia plant, where a building was damaged in fighting.
+International Atomic Energy Agency chief Rafael Mariano Grossi said the war “is putting Ukraine’s nuclear power plants and other facilities with radioactive material in unprecedented danger.”

+— Bloomberg News said it has suspended its operations in Russia and Belarus.
+Customers in both countries won’t be able to access any Bloomberg financial products and trading functions for Russian securities were disabled in line with international sanctions, it said.
+Bloomberg Philanthropies pledged $40 million, meanwhile, in support for Ukrainians and refugees.

 Putin’s ground forces have become bogged down because of the stronger-than-expected Ukrainian resistance, combined with what Western officials say are Russian tactical missteps, poor morale, shortages of food, fuel and cold weather gear, and other problems.